-Refer to Table 2-18 for instructions on how to clear CMOS.
+Refer to Table 2-25 for the jumper settings to clear CMOS.
 Always remove the AC power cord from the system before clearing CMOS.
-For an ATX power supply, you must completely shut down the system, remove the AC power cord, then use JBT1 to clear CMOS.
-Replace JBT1 back to the pin 1-2 position before powering up the sys-Do not use the tem again.
-PW ON connector to clear CMOS.
+NOTE: For an ATX power supply, you must completely shut down the system, remove the AC power cord and then use JBT1 to clear CMOS.
+Replace JBT1 back to the pin 1-2 position before powering up the system again.
+Do not use the PW ON connector to clear CMOS.